4 Kings (2021 film): Cast

-Production & reception
+Production and reception

 The film based on actual events in Thai society about the issue of quarrels among teenage vocational students which injures unrelated persons as well.
 They often fought on the streets, on buses, or at bus stops.
 Film director and writer Phuttipong Nakthong had been through these terrible times and therefore used his own experience to convey it into a screenplay.
 It took up to 7 years for production to be released.
 It is his debut film from newlyn motion picture production company Neramitnang Film.

 4 Kings develops itself from a short film in same title released on social media in mid-2015 about a battle between vocational students until it became very well known.

 When it was released, it quickly gained popularity and became a phenomenon.
 It was No. 1 at the box office on opening weekend, with a total income of ฿50 million after only 4 days of showing, beating Thai-South Korean found footage mockumentary horror film The Medium from the top spot.
-Separately, Thai Civilized Party leader Mongkolkit Suksintharanon on December 14 invited vocational students to join him at Esplanade Cineplex Ngamwongwan-Khae Rai to watch the film.
+Separately, Thai Civilized Party leader Mongkolkit Suksintharanon on 14 December invited vocational students to join him at Esplanade Cineplex Ngamwongwan-Khae Rai to watch the film.

 At each screening in theatres in various locations, vocational students often gather to watch the film.
 And they often fight after it ends.
 It has been observed whether this is a film imitation behavior.

 The film has been in theatres for 9 weeks in a row.
 Total revenue of ฿170 million was considered the highest grossing Thai film in the year.

 It was selected to screen at the 17th Japan Asian Film Festival or Osaka Asian Film Festival 2022 as a special program New Action!
-Southeast Asia between March 10–20, 2022, as well as being nominated for 2 awards.
+Southeast Asia between 10–20 March 2022, as well as being nominated for 2 awards.

-It was shown again as an outdoor cinema in the evening of July 14, 2022 at the Vachirabenjatas Park (Rot Fai Park) as part of Open-Air Movie Festival by Bangkok Metropolitan Administration (BMA).
+It was shown again as an outdoor cinema in the evening of 14 July 2022 at the Vachirabenjatas Park (Rot Fai Park) as part of Open-Air Movie Festival by Bangkok Metropolitan Administration (BMA).